 Daily Reports will allow you to track market facts, data and competitive landscape, while professional researches are released with historical data 2010-2017 and forecast up to 2025.

 Wishing to develop your own analysis, we support providing customized excel report, within the Portfolio 2010-2017 and Subscription 2018 products lines.

-Kenyan Vehicles Sales in the first quarter 2018 was negative again losing 1.9%, despite a significant recovery in the economy, after the sharp fall reported last year.
-Auto industry outlook is now positive, for the rest of the year.
+Kenyan Vehicles Sales in the first half 2018 was negative again losing 8.9%, despite the positive start of the year, with Q1 at +8.6% and a significant recovery in the economy.
+However, auto industry outlook is now positive, for the rest of the year.

 Kenya Car Market Report 2010-2017 features historical data and insights plus professional forecast on new vehicles sales by type, manufacturer, brand and model providing an easy-to-use picture of current and future competitive landscape.

 Kenyan Cars Sales in the 2017 fell near 20% hit by political crisis and deterioration of economic activity.
 The market has lost near 40% in two years.
 Isuzu is leader, thanks to the domination in the HCV segment, followed by Toyota, leader in light vehicles.

 Kenyan Auto Market 2016 has lost sharply, following three consecutive records, albeit the Kenyan economy was the star in the region with a robust +5.7%.
 Isuzu was the market leader, but Nissan the best performer.